CO-OP

 Photo: CO-OP interns (left to right) Ing Morokoth, Pim Fitzpayne, and Phuy Meychean examining Southeast Asian materials in the reserves of the British Museum.
 (Reproduced with permission).

-The CO-OP programme supported two internship projects in the 2023-24 academic year.
-Four interns carried out research focused on two UK collections, under the mentorship of the core academic team.
+The CO-OP programme supports internship projects during the academic year.
+Interns carry out research focused on collections in US and UK archives, under the mentorship of the core academic team.
 Their research supports the broader research programme by defining barriers to provenance research and by examining ideas of “restitution”.
+These projects are brought into dialogue with restitution processes through knowledge exchange events and web publications.

 Digital Repatriation of Javanese Manuscripts